moizmali/dotfiles/README.md

 stow nvim --target ~/
 ```

+4. Setup the nerd font in your terminal of choice.
+I use the default GNOME terminal and the nerd for `Hack`.
+The nerd font can be downloaded from https://www.nerdfonts.com.

+Download the nerd font of choice and extract it to the `/usr/share/fonts` folder to make it available system wide.
+Then you should be able to add this font to your terminal using the terminal settings.

 And that's it, all your dotfiles should be configured and ready to go.

 ## Bash Setup